-Due to the increasing numbers of substance use disorders, various states have enacted standard laws treatment centers must follow.
+Due to the increasing number of substance use disorders, various states have enacted standard laws treatment centers must follow.

 Involuntary Commitment Laws

-They must provide a certificate or testimonies from a healthcare provider to the court.
+They must provide a certificate or testimony from a healthcare provider to the court.
 This document should affirm that you have examined and approved an individual’s treatment.

 Emergency commitment ranges from one day up to five days with a provision for extensions.
 The most extended time for involuntary commitment might be from three days to an entire year.
 If that is the case, three months will be the most common timeframe.
 However, you have the right to a lawyer to represent you during the proceeding in this commitment.